CogWorksBWSI/Microphone/README.md

 ```

-## Installing this package
+# Installing this package
-Clone this repository, navigate to it, and run
+Once you have installed the dependencies, clone this repository, navigate to it, and run

 ```shell
 python setup.py develop